Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Submit the form with invalid inputs (e.g., empty required fields, invalid email).
 2. Observe the response.

-**Expected Result:** Verify that input validation prevents the form from submitting and displays error messages.
+**Expected Result:** Input validation should before the form is submited and error messages are displayed.

+**Actual Result:** Input validation occurs before the form is submited and appropriate error messages are displayed

 ---